What is Meant by European Law and Which Countries are Involved?

 Therefore you should always make sure you report all of your periods of insurance in all member states or agreement countries when you make your application.

 If you have accrued periods of insurance in a country, with which the Federal Republic of Germany does not have a social security agreement, then you need to contact the relevant foreign insurance agency yourself.

-If you live in Germany, you will find further information about the procedure in the chapter “Pension” under “Making an Application”.
+If you live in Germany, you will find further information about the procedure in the chapter “Benefits” under “Making an Application”.
 You can also download and print out the German application forms.

 If you live in a member state or agreement country, we recommend that you make your pension application via the insurance agency in your country of residence.

 Please note that very different age limits apply in the various countries.
 In one particular country, for example, an old-age pension can begin at the age of 60; in other countries, however, only at the age of 67.
 Always find out about your pension entitlements from the relevant foreign countries in advance.

 To calculate your pension, the principle applies that every member state or agreement country pays only the pension from its own insurance periods and according to its own legal provisions.